 BOOKS THAT ARE A PART OF THE DAHLIA PROJECT

-Have you ever had a really big idea, one that is so monumental and game changing, that you can’t get it out of your head?
-And then, the more you think about it, the bigger it becomes?
+Have you ever had a really big idea, one that is so monumental and game changing, you can’t get it out of your head?
+Then, the more you think about it, the bigger it becomes?

-As I was writing Cadence, I had to research immigration laws and the DACA program due to Cadence's profession.
-You see, in the book, Cadence is the founder of a non-profit organization that works with immigrants who want to become legal citizens of the United States.
-The primary source of funding for her organization comes from a children’s book that she wrote and illustrated.
-On my quest for information, I learned about real life organizations that operate similar to the one that Cadence founded.
+After I finished Untouched and moved on to Defined, I had to research non-profit organizations due to Cadence's profession.
+On my quest for information, I learned about real life organizations that operate similar to the one Cadence founded in Defined.
 I was incredibly inspired by their good work and found myself asking, what can I do to help?

 I’m so incredibly excited about The Dahlia Project!
 Never in my life have I felt so determined to get something right.
 I want to make a difference, and to make this matter in a very real sense.
 I hope you’ll follow the journey I take with it!
 To stay up to date on its progress, subscribe to my newsletter by clicking HERE.
 You can also stay in the know by texting DAKOTA to 77948.